The quiet restlessness of people who want more from life

 10) You have a go-getter attitude

-Do you constantly feel that your current circumstances are just a pit stop on the way to your true destination?
+Do you constantly feel that your current circumstances are just a pit stop on the way to where you’re actually headed?

-Perhaps you simply yearn for more.
-Constantly pushing your boundaries and seeking new challenges as a result.
+Perhaps you simply yearn for more — constantly pushing your limits and seeking new challenges as a result.

 That’s a sign that your ambition knows no bounds.

-And it’s that no-nonsense determination and passion that illustrates you’re destined for bigger things.
+And it’s that determination and passion that suggests you’re pointed toward something bigger.

 Picture of Leila El-Dean